 Piper's life is turned upside down when her family moves into a shelter in a whole new city.
 She misses her house, her friends, and her privacy — and she hates being labeled the homeless girl at her new school.

-Told in alternating perspectives, this classic and heartfelt animal tale proclaims the importance of hope, the power of story, and the true meaning of home.
+Told in alternating perspectives, this heartfelt story explores the many faces of homelessness while speaking to the importance of hope, the power of story, and the true meaning of home.

 "Told in the authentic alternating voices of loving child and loyal dog, this tale could easily slump into a syrupy melodrama, but Pyron lets her well-drawn characters earn their believable happy ending, step by challenging step, by reaching out and working together....
 Entrancing and uplifting." — Kirkus Reviews

 |Recommended Age||9 - 13|